RanRanZhou/bash-heroku-class/bash.md

 ## cat

 Concatenate and print files. `cat` allows us to modify files from the command line and to quickly view the contents of files.
+We'll learn how to modify files in a later lesson.
+Here is how you view the contents of a file:

+	mbp-phil:~ okcoders$ cat newfile.txt
+	This is a file with some text in it.
+	Cat the file to view its contents

+## head

+Prints the first lines of a file to the terminal. `head` is like `cat` but is used to peak at the beginning of a file:

+	mbp-phil:~ okcoders$ head newfile.txt
+	This is a file with some text in it.
+	Cat the file to view its contents

+Pass the `-n` flag with a number to specify how many lines you'd like to preview:

+	mbp-phil:~ okcoders$ head -n 1 newfile.txt
+	This is a file with some text in it.

+## tail

+Prints the last lines of a file to the terminal. `tail` is like `cat` but is used to peak at the end of a file:

+	mbp-phil:~ okcoders$ tail newfile.txt
+	This is a file with some text in it.
+	Cat the file to view its contents

+Pass the `-n` flag with a number to specify how many lines you'd like to preview:

+	mbp-phil:~ okcoders$ tail -n 1 newfile.txt
+	Cat the file to view its contents

 ## which